mohammadmjn/AWS-Restful-API/README.md

 ## Build

-You have to clone the repository to `%GOPATH%/src` directory since it imports `device` struct base on its relative path, otherwise the compiler will raise and error.

-then build the project using the following command:
+You have to clone the repository to `%GOPATH%/src` directory since it imports `device` struct base on its relative path, otherwise the compiler will raise an error.
+Then build the project using the following command:

 ```bash
 cd %GOPATH%/src/aws-restful-api